plone/documentation/docs/glossary.md

    UID is an acronym meaning "unique identifier".
    A UID is an identifier that is guaranteed to be unique among all identifiers used for those objects and for a specific purpose.

+pdb
+    The Python Debugger module is an interactive source code debugger for Python programs.
+See https://docs.python.org/3/library/pdb.html

 integer identifier
 intid
     In Plone, an integer identifier, or intid, is used to uniquely identify content objects within a Plone site.